-Print the status of the connected Nitrokey device, including the stick serial number, the firmware version, and the PIN retry count.
-If the device is a Nitrokey Storage, also print storage related information including the SD card serial number, the encryption status, and the status of the volumes.
+Print the status of the attached Nitrokey devices that match the filter options (see the Device selection section), including the stick serial number, the firmware version, and the PIN retry count.
+For Nitrokey Storage devices, also print storage related information including the SD card serial number, the encryption status, and the status of the volumes.